GaloisInc/saw-training/Swap.rst

 First Example: Swapping Two Numbers
 ===================================

-The more of human life that occurs online, the more important it is that we can trust our computers.
-Bugs in software have led to `death and serious injury <https://en.wikipedia.org/wiki/Therac-25>`_, `public embarassment and economic damage <https://en.wikipedia.org/wiki/Heartbleed>`_, and other serious consequences.
-Repeated experience has shown that careful reading of code is not enough to prevent serious bugs.

-Most developers are used to techniques like testing, continuous integration, and thoughtful documentation that can help prevent mistakes from being introduced into a system during its development.
-These techniques are relatively inexpensive, but they risk missing certain classes of bugs.
-For the most important systems, like those that protect human life or information security, it can make sense to use full *verification*, in which a program is mathematically proved to be correct.
+Most developers are used to techniques like testing, continuous integration, and thoughtful documentation that can help prevent mistakes from being introduced into a system during its development and evolution.
+These techniques can be relatively effective, but they risk missing certain classes of bugs.
+For the most important systems, like those that protect human life or information security, it can make sense to also use formal *verification*, in which a program is mathematically proved to be correct for *all* inputs.

+What testing does is take the *actual binary executable* and run it on a *subset of inputs* to check for expected outputs.
+After you've done testing, what you're worried about is that your tests are missing some critical case.
+Compared to testing, what we do in verification is build a *model of the software* and *prove properties* of that model for *all possible inputs*.
+When you use verification, what you're worried about is that your model is inaccurate.
+Fortunately these techniques complement each other: testing can help validate that your model is accurate and verification can help build confidence that you aren't missing uncommon inputs that trigger misbehavior.
+In combination, testing and verification can build confidence in the *trustworthiness* of a program.

 ..
-DTC: This phrasing is slightly awkward.
-It'll work for now, but it'd be nice to get rid of the "this is" stuff.

 This is a complete walk-through of a small verification task, from start to finish.
 The program to be verified is a C function that swaps two numbers in memory.

+In this lesson you'll learn how to use ``SAW`` to build models of functions written in ``C``.
+You'll learn how to specify what those functions are *supposed* to do, and how to write a *SAWScript* that orchestrates the proof that the functions meet their specifications for all possible inputs.

 The Code
 --------

-The program to be verified is ``swap``, below:
+The first program to be verified is ``swap``, below:

 .. literalinclude:: examples/swap/swap.c
   :language: C